vsbenas/parser-gen/README.md

 6. And-predicate: &**e<sub>1</sub>**.
 Consumes no input.
 7. Not-predicate: !**e<sub>1</sub>**.
 Consumes no input.

-More detailed descriptions of these can be found [here](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
+More detailed descriptions (including prioritization) of these can be found [here](https://en.wikipedia.org/wiki/Parsing_expression_grammar).

 All grammar rules follow this syntax: